ros2hp/grmgr/README.md

 ```
 	. . .
-	const MAX_CONCURRENT = 10              // throttle parallelTask to a maximum ot 100 concurrent instances
+ 	// throttle parallelTask to a maximum ot 100 concurrent instances
+	const MAX_CONCURRENT = 10

-	var channel = make(chan,message,MAX_CONCURRENT)   // channel to send back finish message
+	// channel to send back finish message
+	var channel = make(chan,message,MAX_CONCURRENT)
 	task_counter := 0

 	for node := range channel {

-		go parallelTask(node, channel)  // instantiate parallelTask as a goroutine.
-Pass in the channel.
+		// instantiate parallelTask as a goroutine.
+Pass in the channel
+		go parallelTask(node, channel)  .
 		task_counter++

 		if task_counter == MAX_CONCURRENT {

-			<-channel               // block and wait for a finish message from any one of the running parallelTask's
+			// block and wait for a finish message
+			<-channel
 			task_counter--
 		}
 	}